RedisLabs/redis-enterprise-k8s-docs/admission/README.md

     admission-tls   Opaque   2      2m43s
     ```

-2. Enable the Kubernetes webhook using the generated certificate
+2. Enable the Kubernetes webhook using the generated certificate stored in a kubernetes secret

       **NOTE**: One must replace REPLACE_WITH_NAMESPACE in the following command with the namespace the REC was installed into.